eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 | WUA_35 | A WSCA SHALL consider two keys to be associated if they are associated to a common WUA key. |
 | WUA_36 | A WSCA SHOULD be able to generate a proof of association for two or more public keys.
 The WSCA SHALL generate such a proof if and only if the corresponding private keys are protected by that WSCA, and the WSCA has internally registered an association between these private keys. |

-#### A.2.3.10 Topic 10 - Issuing a PID or Attestation to a Wallet Unit
+#### A.2.3.10 Topic 10 - Issuing a PID or attestation to a Wallet Unit

-**Also containing Topic 23 - PID issuance and Attestation issuance**

 *Short description*

 PID Providers and Attestation Providers issue PIDs and attestations to Wallet Units.
 This Topic lists the high-level technical requirements related to PID and attestation issuance.

+This Topic also contains the high-level requirements for [Topic 23].

 *HLRs*